priyanshbalyan/appointment-app/README.md

 # Tech Stack:

-- NestJS for backend - First time working with NestJS
+- NestJS for backend - First time working with NestJS and Prisma
 - React for Frontend
 - Prisma SQLite for database
 - React lazy loading
 - Redux Toolkit for state management and RTK query for API fetch
 - Password Hashing with bcrypt
 - JWT tokens for login tokens
+- Swagger for API documentation
 - Typescript, Prettier and ESLint
+- For convenience SQLite db is being used and data is already populated from file backend/prisma/seed.ts

 # App specific features: